-X Francisation Rate
+Francisation Rate

-- Francisation funding may be claimed for funded children/students who require additional French Language supports and instruction to achieve grade level expectations in Français and other subject areas.
+- 1. Francisation funding may be claimed for funded children/students who require additional French Language supports and instruction to achieve grade level expectations in Français and other subject areas.
 Annual assessment documentation must be kept on file at the school that supports the coding and funding of these students. - 2.
 Funded children/students eligible for Francisation must be coded either: - a.
 Foreign born code 307; or - b.
 Canadian born code 306 - 3.
 Two enrolment counts are taken for Francisation funding, one on the September count date and another on the March count date.
 Each count will be used for funding 50 per cent of the school year, except if the March count of Francisation students is lower than the September count, then the September count will be used for the entire school year. - 4.
-Francisation funded children who are between the ages of 3 years 6 months and 4 years 6 months old on September 1, that are identified after the September count date and reported on the March count, will be eligible for both 50 per cent ECS Francisation funding and 50 per cent ECS base instruction funding.

-- Funding will be provided for a maximum of 5 years for each Francisation eligible funded child/student.
-Coding for Francisation funded children/students should be maintained even after the Francisation funding for that funded child/student has been exhausted. - 6.
-Funded students enrolled in home education, shared responsibility, outreach or online programs are not eligible for funding under this section. - 7.
+Francisation funded children who are between the ages of 3 years 8 months and 4 years 6 months old on September 1, that are identified after the September count date and reported on the March count, will be eligible for both 50 per cent ECS Francisation funding and 50 per cent ECS base instruction funding. - 5.
+Funding is provided for a maximum of 5 years for each Francisation eligible funded child/student.
+Coding for Francisation funded children/students should be maintained for as long as the child/student requires Francisation support, even after the Francisation funding for that funded child/student has been exhausted.
+The need for ongoing Francisation supports is determined by the results of a French language proficiency assessment that is administered annually. - 6.
+Funded students enrolled in home education, shared responsibility, outreach, print-based distance education or online programs are not eligible for funding under this section. - 7.
 Francophone Regional Authorities may claim Francisation and ESL funding for the same child/student.